awslabs/aws-crt-s3-benchmarks/runners/s3-benchrunner-dotnet/README.md

 - Each run executes all tasks concurrently
 - Reports total time and aggregate throughput for the run

+File Handling:
+- When filesOnDisk is true (default):
+  * Downloads write to local files
+  * Uploads read from local files
+  * Files are cleaned up between runs
+- When filesOnDisk is false:
+  * Downloads write to /dev/null
+  * Uploads use random data from memory
+  * No files are created on disk

 Example output:
 ```
 Run:1 Secs:0.056775 Gb/s:0.009235